St Oswald's Church, Grasmere: Architecture

 Inside the church, the arcade has five arches rising from ground level, and four arches above.
 The arcade does not reach the ridge of the roof, but ends in the upper tie beams of the open timber roof.

 In the church is a poor box dated 1648, and a balustered altar rail of 1725.
 The pulpit is in Arts and Craft style, and carved with fruits and flowers.
 The font is medieval, and consists of an octagonal bowl on a stepped base.
 The stained glass includes a window on the north side of the church from about 1926 by Shrigley and Hunt, and two windows on the south side from the 1890s by Henry Holiday.
 There is medieval glass in windows on the south side of the chancel.

 Monuments

 William Wordsworth lived in Grasmere from 1799, and was buried in the churchyard of St Oswald's.

 Inside the church, the monuments include one to Wordsworth by Thomas Woolner, with an epitaph by John Keble.
 There is also a wall tablet in the chancel in Doric style to the antiquary Daniel Fleming who died in 1701.

 The church has a sculpture of the Madonna and child by Ophelia Gordon Bell, who lived and worked in Grasmere.

 Organ

 In the 1870s the church acquired an organ by Wilkinson of Kendal.
 The instrument was moved to Lancaster after the present organ by Binns of Leeds, was installed in 1923, and is now in Boltongate.

 The Binns instrument was commissioned as a memorial to nurse Nellie Taylor who died in France during the First World War.
-The organ was renovated to celebrate its centenary.
+The organ was rebuilt in the 1960s by J.W.
+Walker & Sons.
+Nicholson & Co Ltd renovated it to celebrate its centenary; the inaugural recital was given in 2023 by James Lancelot.